phbuech/ema2wav/README.md

 * add a dropdown menu for the parameters of interest in the GUI
 * add a progress bar
 * create .exe and .dmg files
+* extension to convert also data from the AG100/200 models of Carstens Medizinelektronik GmbH

 ## 5. Acknowledgements